IBIS ERMITÀ PROJECT

 In the Empordà we find two species of ibis that must be differentiated.

-On the one hand, we have the common royal capon , a wetland bird weighing about 700 g and which can be seen in groups of more than a hundred in the wetlands and rice fields of Empordà.
+Now, in the Aiguamolls, we have the common royal capon , a wetland bird weighing about 700 g and which can be seen in groups of more than a hundred in the wetlands and rice fields of Empordà.

-Most northern bald ibis populations were migratory, flying south to Ethiopia for eastern populations and Mauritania for western populations.
+Historically, most populations were migratory, flying south to Ethiopia for the eastern populations and to Mauritania for the western populations.

 There are fossil records of northern bald ibis in the South of France and in the province of Castellón de la Plana, historical records in the Balearic Islands of Pliny the Elder, and in Castilian falconry books from the Middle Ages, as records closest to Catalonia.
 Unfortunately, we do not have our own records in Catalonia due to the lack of naturalists in those centuries so tumultuous in our country, but certainly northern bald ibis passed through our country in migration from the populations just to the north and on their way to the wintering grounds in the south.
 If they bred in our country, we cannot know if there is no data in some historical record unknown until now.